-In modern programming, contextual type deduction is a feature that allows the compiler to infer the type of a variable from the context in which it is used.
+In modern programming, type deduction by context is a feature that allows the compiler to infer the type of a variable from the context in which it is used.

 The goal of type deduction is to make the code more concise, easier to read, and more maintainable by avoiding unnecessary code repetition.

-In C++, contextual type deduction is primarily done using the auto
+In C++, type deduction by context is mainly achieved through the use of the auto

 keyword and the decltype